Federal Criminal Process – What You Need to Know if Accused

 If you are found not guilty, you are free to go home.
 If you are found guilty, then the judge will determine your sentence.

 The federal criminal process can be long and intimidating, the results of which can have life-long consequences.
-Trust the Albuquerque criminal defense attorneys at the New Mexico Criminal Law Offices to provide you with the best possible defense.
+Trust the defense attorneys at the New Mexico Criminal Law Offices to provide you with the best possible defense.
 Contact us today either online or at 505-200-2982 for a free case evaluation.